aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

 ### Implicit Structure

-Whilst ostensibly confirming to a very simple data model, many key-value datasets contain implicit structure and connectedness:
+Whilst ostensibly conforming to a very simple data model, many key-value datasets contain implicit structure and connectedness:

   * Both keys and values can be overloaded with structure: a key may comprise a hierarchical prefix, a value a delimited set of tags, for example.
 Applications that understand a dataset's record semantics can parse keys and values to infer additional structural information.
   * Redundancy across records is common.
 Field values or families of field values that reoccur in multiple records may refer to a single instance of an entity in the application domain.